sri-arjuna/tui/docs/README-new.md

 For configuration please see [./docs/CONFIG.md](./docs/CONFIG.md)

-1. What is SWARM?
+1. What is tui?
 -----------------
-SWARM (Shell Wrapper And Runtime Modificator), is a command based framework to enable scripts to provide an interface-like feeling, while also eases some repeative tasks for developers or the author of such scripts.
+tui (Shell Wrapper And Runtime Modificator), is a command based framework to enable scripts to provide an interface-like feeling, while also eases some repeative tasks for developers or the author of such scripts.